Malhar232/Game/README.md

 # Game

+Firstly You must install pygame library.

+go to the shell and type

+pip install pygame

-download or clone the repo. and then open the firstgame.py file and run it have fun!!!
+open the firstgame.py file and run it have fun!!!